wdullaer/MaterialDateTimePicker/README.md

 Set the maximum valid time to be selected.
 Time values later in the day will be deactivated

 * `setSelectableTimes(Timepoint[] times)`
 You can pass in an array of `Timepoints`.
-These values are the only valid selections in the picker.
-It takes precedence over `setMinTime(Timepoint time)` and `setMaxTime(Timepoint time)`
+These values are the only valid selections in the picker. `setMinTime(Timepoint time)` and `setMaxTime(Timepoint time)` will further trim this list down.

 * `setTimeInterval(int hourInterval, int minuteInterval, int secondInterval)` Set the interval for selectable times in the TimePickerDialog.
-This is a convenience wrapper around setSelectableTimes
+This is a convenience wrapper around `setSelectableTimes`

 * `setSelectableDays(Calendar[] days)`
 You can pass a `Calendar[]` to the `DatePickerDialog`.
 The values in this list are the only acceptable dates for the picker.
 It takes precedence over `setMinDate(Calendar day)` and `setMaxDate(Calendar day)`